Plan for insider risk management

 - When using the Data theft by departing users template, you must configure a Microsoft 365 HR connector to periodically import resignation and termination date information for users in your organization.
 See the Import data with the HR connector article for step-by-step guidance to configure the Microsoft 365 HR connector for your organization.

 - When using Security policy violation templates, you must enable Microsoft Defender for Endpoint for insider risk management integration in the Defender Security Center to import security violation alerts.
-See the Configure advanced features in Microsoft Defender article for step-by-step guidance to enable Defender for Endpoint integration with insider risk management.
+For step-by-step guidance to enable Defender for Endpoint integration with insider risk management, see Configure advanced features in Microsoft Defender for Endpoint.

 - When using Disgruntled user templates, you must configure a Microsoft 365 HR connector to periodically import performance or demotion status information for users in your organization.
 See the Import data with the HR connector article for step-by-step guidance to configure the Microsoft 365 HR connector for your organization.

 Test with a small group of users in a production environment

 Before enabling the solution broadly in your production environment, you may consider testing the policies with a small set of production users while conducting for the necessary compliance, privacy, and legal reviews in your organization.
 Evaluating insider risk management in a test environment would require that you generate simulated user actions and other signals to create alerts for triage and cases for processing.
 This approach isn't practical for most organizations, so testing insider risk management with a small group of users in a production environment is preferred.

 Keep the anonymization feature in policy settings enabled to anonymize user display names in the insider risk management console during this testing to maintain privacy within the tool.
 This setting helps protect the privacy of users that have policy matches and can help promote objectivity in data investigation and analysis reviews for insider risk alerts.